Conflict of Interest? Fertility Patients Beware

 Infertility is only a disease when there is a medically indicated diagnosis (e.g. azoospermia, PCOS, POF, endometriosis, etc.).

 I hate to be a buzzkill, but aging has consequences.
-Much as the entrepreneurial members of the American Society of Reproductive Medicine (ASRM) would like us to think, an old uterus is not diseased, it’s old.
+Unlike what the entrepreneurial members of the American Society of Reproductive Medicine (ASRM) would like us to think, an old uterus is not diseased–it’s old.
 If aging were a disease imagine how many people would be demanding their health insurance cover cosmetic surgery for their ‘diseased’ sagging skin or reimbursement to color their grey hair?

 It’s important to remember that in vitro fertilization (IVF) was developed specifically to treat women with a clear diagnosis of blocked or damaged fallopian tubes.
 The over use of IVF has been studied and criticized by physicians and bioethicists alike.
 IVF failure rates are high and prevalent among predominantly healthy, older women who have played Russian Roulette with Mother Nature.
 Then there’s the issue about the lack of comprehensive, longitudinal studies tracking those exposed to high doses of hormones and any health risks that may arise over time.

-In light of the misplaced trust we sometimes place in biotech companies (Theranos, anyone?), healthcare providers and advocacy groups perhaps we need to #StartAsking our government institutions and industry watchdogs to pay greater attention to how health advances are developed, delivered and marketed.
+In light of the misplaced trust we sometimes place in biotech companies (Theranos, anyone?), healthcare providers and advocacy groups, perhaps we need to #StartAsking some questions.
+Let’s ask our government institutions and industry watchdogs to pay greater attention to how health advances are developed, delivered and marketed.